-Subject to the overriding principles in section 2 below, there will be a focus on, wherever appropriate, enabling social value, encouraging participation by local businesses to support the local economy and assist to protect the environment using environmental criteria in all contracts when appropriate when bidding for Council procurement opportunities.
+Subject to the overriding principles in section 2 below, there will be a focus on, wherever appropriate:

+- enabling social value, - encouraging participation by local businesses to support the local economy, and - protecting the environment using environmental criteria in contracts.

 1. COMPLIANCE